Russian conquest of Central Asia: Eastern border

+Occupation of Kulja

-1871–1883: temporary occupation of Kulja: The Tien Shan mountains run along the northern border of Kyrgyzstan.
+The Tien Shan mountains run along the northern border of Kyrgyzstan.
 They continue east and separate Dzungaria in the north from the Tarim Basin in the south.
 On the Chinese side the Borohoro Mountains branch off creating the upper Ili River valley with its capital of Kulja (modern Yining City).
 Although normally part of Dzungaria the valley opens out onto the Russian-controlled steppe.
 In 1866 the Dungans captured Kulja and massacred its inhabitants.
 They soon began fighting with the Taranchis (Uigurs) who soon became dominant.
 In 1870 it appeared that Yakub Beg might move on Kulja so Kaufmann occupied the Muzart Pass.
 In June 1871 General Kolpakovsky crossed the border and occupied Kulja (4 July 1871).
 Some talked of permanent occupation but the Russian Foreign Office told the Chinese that the province would be returned as soon as the Emperor could send enough troops to maintain order.
 In 1877 China regained control of Chinese Turkestan and requested the return of Kulja.
 In September 1879 the Chinese ambassador concluded a treaty at Livadia but his government rejected it.
 This was replaced by the more favorable Treaty of Saint Petersburg (1881).
 Russia finally evacuated Kulja in the spring of 1883.
 There were the usual border disputes and an additional protocol was signed at Chuguchak (Tacheng?) on October 19, 1883.
 The re-occupation of Kulja was one of the few Chinese successes against a Western power during the nineteenth century.